harvester/docs/docs/advanced/pcidevices.md

 ![](/img/v1.2/vm-import-controller/EnableAddon.png)

-Once addon is deployed successfully, it can take a few minutes for the controller to scan and PCIDevice crd's to be available.
+Once the `pcidevices-controller` addon is deployed successfully, it can take a few minutes for it to scan and the PCIDevice CRDs to become available.
 ![](/img/v1.2/pcidevices/PcideviceEnabled.png)
 ## Enabling Passthrough on a PCI Device